BlesstheGM/Sandpile-Image-Generator/README.md

 ## 🎈 Usage <a name="usage"></a>

-1.Go to the project folder
+1. Go to the project folder
-2.execute the command: make run
+2. execute the command: make run
-3.This will execute the code with the default input parameters input/65_by_65_all_4.csv output/65_by_65_all_4.png
+3. This will execute the code with the default input parameters input/65_by_65_all_4.csv output/65_by_65_all_4.png

 OR